 You can further your understanding of clearing caches with our guide to clearing caches on your Mac.

-11. Close the browser tabs
+12. Close web browser tabs

 Juggling too many browser tabs could be why your Mac is so slow.
 This is because each tab is a separate process, consuming memory and causing performance dips.
 To speed up your Mac and prevent slowness, we suggest you minimize your tabs.

-Here’s how to identify which browser tabs are using up your Mac’s memory to help optimize your Mac speed:
+If you’re using Safari, here’s how to identify which browser tabs are using up your Mac’s memory to help optimize your Mac speed:

 - Open Finder, go to Applications > Utilities > Activity Monitor.
+Click Memory.

-12. Scan your Mac for malware
+13. Scan your Mac for malware

 While Macs are generally secure, they can be vulnerable to viruses and malware from unsafe sources, thus hindering response time and causing severe lags all from infected software.
 To boost Mac speed and security, we suggest limiting app installations to the App Store only.